josephmjoy/robotics/java_robotutils/impnotes.md

 These are informal notes and TODO lists for the project.

 #TODO
+1. SUGGESTION: MessageMapper: strip commas at end of tags and values, to allow for optional commas to be added.
+1. ConfigReader: implement.
+2. StringMapHelper: implement
 1. StructuredLogger: Keep track of % of timer period taken up by processing of periodic and one-shot tasks
 1. StructuredLogger: Make sure that it can never throw an exception or assertion failure